İbrahim Öker

 Manuscripts in Preperation

-• Correcting Distortions in Latent Measures: A Penalized Regression Approach to Item Response Theory Manuscript in preparation (with Josef Woldense and Matthew Wilson)
+• Correcting Distortions in Latent Measures: A Penalized Regression Approach to Item Response Theory (with Josef Woldense)